Ealing Council serves the residents and businesses of London's fourth largest borough, which is located in the heart of west London.

-Councillor Peter Mason is the Leader of the council and Paul Martin is the council's interim head of paid services.
+Councillor Peter Mason is the Leader of the council and Tony Clements is the council's chief executive.

 Ealing Council puts the needs of our 342,000 residents above all else and the council's three priorities reflect the issues that matter most to local people.
 We are committed to improving services, our performance and ensuring value for money in everything we do.

 We have three priorities that shape the way the council delivers its services.

 The council's corporate plan shows how the council's three priorities will be worked towards, and measured, over the next four years.